The Cost of Becoming a Real Estate Agent in Utah

 After you pass the licensing exam, your application for your Utah real estate license costs $152.
 You have up to one year from the date you complete your education in order to get your real estate license, and that includes passing the exam and your license application.

 Once you have your real estate license, the real dollar costs continue.
-As a real estate agent, you are essentially starting your own business.
+As a real estate agent in Utah, you are essentially starting your own business.
 Your office location is your choice but your product is you.
 Your clients will rely on your knowledge of real estate law and your negotiation skills.
 Another asset is your access to real estate listings and market data.
 To get access to the most data, you will want to obtain membership in a real estate association and Multiple Listing Service.

 Membership in a real estate association offers many benefits, and anyone planning to represent residential buyers and sellers will want to join.
 Membership dues in Utah are usually paid annually, and range from $700 to $1300 each year.
 If your broker is a member of an association, then you will be required to be a member of the same association.